Creative writing: How to write poetry

 - An understanding of English

-- Pen and paper - lots of paper!
+- Pen or pencil and paper, if you're like me, lots of paper!

 'I like that you are not just rambling about being authentic and finding yourself and on and on (like another course I tried), but getting right to the nuts and bolts of HOW to write poetry.'
 Gregory